dismint/docmint/template.typ

     fill: if dark { rgb("0c0c0c") } else {},
     numbering: "1 / 1",
   )
-  // only set the header on the second page onward10% } else { 5% },
-  set page(header: locate(loc => {
+  // only set the header on the second page onward set page(header: locate(loc => {
     if counter(page).at(loc).first() > 1 and pset [
       *#title*